 How it works

-For those new to conlanging, you can simply press Generate New Language — the generator will decide the sounds for the language, assign words to English definitions, and also come up with grammar rules.
+For those new to conlanging, you can simply press Generate New Language — the generator will decide the sounds for the language, assign words to English definitions, and come up with grammar rules.

 You may want to click Custom Phonemes to tell the generator which consonants and vowels you want your language to have:

-We often hear people say ‟I have a race of dwarves/orcs/elves in my story; I want their language to sound something like German/Latin/Mongolian, but I can’t figure out how to do it!
+We often hear people say I have a race of dwarves/orcs/elves in my story.
+How do I make their language to sound something like German/Latin/Mongolian?
 Here is a quick hack!

 1. Click the Phonology settings